fkaduk/kobodeck/README.md

 We should be able to reuse this fairly easily.

+Update: there are now sample config files for this that need to be tested.
+So far results are inconclusive.

 ### Autoreload

 When new files are downloaded, they are not automatically added to the